§48E Qualified Facilities

 Every module serves a purpose — patient care, data integrity, or collaboration — all connected in one efficient structure dedicated to early detection and advanced diagnostics.

 Each Pod may facilitate a range of activities.
-Each Pod may be configured into one or more
+A ScanPod may be located with a Campus or on an individual site.

 ScanPort™ Corner